jemmy512/software-engineer/OpenSource/Boost/README.md

 }
 ```

-The interruptor is interrupted once when it is created.
-When epoll_reactor needs to be interrupted, it just calls **epoll_ctl EPOLL_CTL_MOD**, since there is already one byte data in interruptor rcv buffer, epoll_ctrl will add the interruptor fd to epoll ready list and wake up epoll_wait, and epoll doesn't ready that one byte data, the one byte data can be used again and again when epoll needs interrupt.
+The interruptor is interrupted only once when it is created.
+When epoll_reactor needs to be interrupted, it just calls **epoll_ctl EPOLL_CTL_MOD**, since there is already one byte data in interruptor rcv buffer, epoll_ctrl will add the interruptor fd to epoll ready list and wake up epoll_wait, and epoll doesn't read that one byte data, the one byte data can be used again and again when epoll needs interrupt.